 What Income Could I Earn?

 According to O*Net OnLine in 2014, the median salary for a retail buyer was $52,270.
-For a retail store managers, the median annual salary is $37,860.
-As a visual merchandise manager, you could expect to earn $26,590, the 2014 median annual salary reported by O*Net OnLine.
+For a retail store manager, the median annual salary was $37,860.
+As a visual merchandise manager, you could have expected to earn $26,590, the 2014 median annual salary reported by O*Net OnLine.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: